code42/code42cli/README.md

 ```

 A separate profile would be needed in order to keep the incremental checkpoints separate for different queries.
-i.e User need to maintain separate profiles for file event queries and saved search queries as only one checkpoint
+i.e User needs to maintain separate profiles for file event queries and saved search queries as only one checkpoint
 is supported per profile.

 ## Security Data and Alerts